 Answer: Daemons are a way of extending the functionality of the base operating system.
 In other words, daemons are services that offer several functions that might not be available in the operating system.

 The main task of a daemon is to actively listen for a service request and to act upon them at the very same time.
 Once it completes the service, a daemon gets disconnected and waits for further requests.

-Q: Please explain the various modes when using vi editor.
+Question: Please explain the various modes when using the vi editor.